 Founded in 1899, Birmingham Settlement is one of the oldest charities in Birmingham.
 Birmingham Settlement was part of a movement of social reform activists outraged by the poverty faced by many people in the 19th century, originally its work concentrated on providing support to women and families in the extremely deprived St Mary’s area, now known as Newtown.
 Today our breadth of work is much wider and reaches more communities in Birmingham.
-Our main centre is now based in the heart of Aston and we also have a new hub in the Kitts Green area of East Birmingham, we also deliver services on an outreach basis across the city.
+Our main centre is now based in the heart of Aston and we also deliver services on an outreach basis across the city.

 Birmingham Settlement has always been at the forefront of pioneering work, developing a nationally recognised reputation for excellence.
 In 1907, we opened the first kindergarten in Birmingham, followed shortly after by a ‘Happy Hour Out of School Club.
 As time has passed, we have built services that support all individuals and communities, not just women and families.
 In the 1970s, our Money Advice programme received national recognition when its key principles for Money Advice were adopted as the industry standard and these services continue to be a core part of our work today.